appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 ### Filter data for a date range

-Retrieving data for a specific date involves using a query to retrieve data that falls within a specified date range.
+To obtain data within a specific timeframe, it's necessary to filter the data by setting a date range using a query.

 ---
-**Example**: suppose you want to allows users to filter data for specific dates, such as retrieving data of users born between `01/01/1980` and `01/01/201`.
+**Example**: suppose you want to allow users to filter data for specific dates, such as retrieving data of users born between `01/01/1980` and `01/01/201`.
 To accomplish this, you can add two date pickers to your canvas.
 Then, create a new query called `filterdata` with the SQL statement:

 ```sql
 SELECT * FROM users WHERE dob > {{DatePicker1.selectedDate}} AND dob < {{DatePicker2.selectedDate}} ORDER BY id;